csgillespie/efficientR/main.md

 articles in the [Journal of Statistical Software](https://www.jstatsoft.org/) have a strong R bias.
 Publications in these journals are generally of very high quality and have been rigorously peer reviewed.
 However, they may be rather technical for R novices.

 The wider community provides a much larger body of information, of more variable quality, than the official R resources.
-The [Contributed Documentation](https://cran.r-project.org/other-docs.html) page on R's home page contains a dozens of tutorials and other resources on a wide range of topics.
+The [Contributed Documentation](https://cran.r-project.org/other-docs.html) page on R's home page contains dozens of tutorials and other resources on a wide range of topics.
 Some of these are excellent, although many are not kept up-to-date.
 An excellent resource for browsing R help pages online is provided by [rdocumentation.org](http://www.rdocumentation.org).

 Lower grade but more frequently released information can be found on the 'blogosphere'.
 Central to this is  [R-bloggers](http://www.r-bloggers.com/), a blog aggregator of content contributed by bloggers who write about R (in English).